liborty/TokenCrypt/README.md

 ## Appendix - Background Scripts and Programs (not needed by the user)

 `xorfork` (rust executable)
-The 'workhorse' of the encryption.
-Reads `stdin`, writes encrypted data to `outfile` and generated random key data to `stdout`.
+The encryption engine: reads `stdin`, writes encrypted data to `outfile` and generated random key data to `stdout`.

 `symcrypt` (rust executable)
 The inverse of `xorfork`.
 Reads `stdin` and random `keyfile`, writes decrypted data to `stdout`.
 Applies fast symmetric XOR decryption (or encryption).
-The two inputs of the same lengths are `XOR`ed together.
+The two inputs of the same lengths are `XORed` together.
 This is a symmetric operation, so the two input sources may be swapped without affecting the result.

 `hexcheck` (rust executable)
 is invoked by `pack -x`.
 It recognises hexadecimal (token) files and packs them to binary, which exactly halves them in size.
 Hexadecimal files should be an even number of bytes long and only contain (0-9,a-f) `ascii` characters.
 There are a few allowed  exceptions: upper case A-F are accepted but when converted back, they will always end up in lower case.
 Spaces and newlines just get deleted.
-This tolerant policy may result in some differences being reported between the original and the reconstructed files.
+This forgiving policy may result in some differences being reported between the original and the reconstructed files.
 Then it is best to replace the original file with its cleaned up, reconstructed version.

 `hexify` (rust executable)
 is invoked by `unpack` to unpack the binary files back to their original hexadecimal form.
 In other words, it carries out an inverse operation to `hexcheck` above.